jtablesaw/tablesaw/docs-src/main/tutorial.md

 @@snip [write_csv](./src/main/java/tech/tablesaw/docs/Tutorial.java)
 ```

-And that’s it for the introduction.
+And that’s it.
 Please see the User Guide for more information.